sebastus/Curtain-Wall-Modules/aks-build-agent/README.md

 &nbsp;
 # Changes you need to make

-An AzDO PAT is required for this module to access the AzDO project and create the variable group.
+An AzDO PAT is required for this module to access the AzDO project and adding the build agent to the pool.
 This should be in the `.env` / `.env.ps1` file.
 The PAT needs the ability to manage agent pools.

 &nbsp;